Vermont in Pictures: 25 Beautiful Places to Photograph

 It's impossible not to fall in love with Smugglers' Notch.
 A narrow pass through the Green Mountains, this spectacular "notch" is surrounded by giant cliffs (we're talking 1,000 feet tall).
 Located in Smugglers' Notch State Park near Stowe, this beauty is best visited during the spring, summer, or fall.
 During winter, its winding roads are closed.

 This tiny, wealthy village exudes quintessential New England charm.
 From three covered bridges to the tranquil Ottauquechee River to a town center filled with historic buildings and multiple churches, this is a photographer's dream location.
+It's also one of the best small towns in Vermont.
 Grand homes surround the oval-shaped town green, and the entire village is nestled within bucolic farmland.

 A waterfall cascades to the river below by this photo-worthy mill near the Weston Playhouse in Weston.
 This twee town is so charming, you'd expect fairies to pop out of the adorable homes.
 One of the town's biggest draws is the Vermont Country Store, which has been selling an eclectic mix of items (from board games to T-shirts to penny candies) for almost 75 years.